himanshuo/life-of-learning/articles/networks/lecture_10.md

 There is an example using stop and wait.
 It has the same concepts as selective repeat protocol in lecture 12, but with window size =1
 TODO: use example from his notes for stop and wait

+Once the network is thick(high bandwidth) and long (long runtime delay)
+* bandwidth is a product. represent volume of pipe.
+20 sec to *